-No, the new VR is something to actually pay attention to - the technological kinks have more or less been ironed out, big companies like Facebook and Sony are involved in creating their own hardware and, importantly, it's going to be affordable for normal people.
-With Facebook's Oculus Rift on the way and Sony's Morpheus headset doing the rounds, we thought we'd take a look at a few ways that - this time around - VR could change the world.
+No, the new VR is something to actually pay attention to - the technological kinks have more or less been ironed out, big companies like HTC, Facebook and Sony are involved in creating their own hardware and, importantly, it's going to be affordable for normal people.
+With the HTC Vive, Facebook's Oculus Rift and Sony's PlayStation VR doing the rounds, we thought we'd take a look at a few ways that - this time around - VR could change the world.

 The obvious use for virtual reality - and the most-demonstrated example - is gaming.

-It's unlikely to be supported by all games any time yet, but from what we've played with both Oculus and Morpheus, VR will offer an intense, immersive and impressive experience that brings gaming into a whole new level of excellence.
+It's unlikely to be supported by all games any time yet, but from what we've played with most headsets around, VR offers an intense, immersive and impressive experience that brings gaming into a whole new level of excellence.

 Something that has been talked about with wide-eyed wonder is the possibility of movies that take advantage of VR's immersive capabilities.

 Think of 3D films, then think of actual, true 3D - a movie world you can look around in as you see fit, looking at the action from different angles and paying attention to whatever you choose to.

 It's theoretical at best right now, but the possibility is there.
 And it could change film-watching forever.